buptlishantao/xbob.paper.tpami2013/README.rst

-This package contains scripts that shows how to use the implementation of the scalable formulation of Probabilistic Linear Discriminant Analysis (PLDA), integrated into bob, as well as how to reproduce experiments of the article mentioned below.
+This package contains scripts that shows how to use the implementation of the scalable formulation of Probabilistic Linear Discriminant Analysis (PLDA), integrated into `Bob <http://www.idiap.ch/software/bob>`_, as well as how to reproduce experiments of the article mentioned below.
 It is implemented and maintained via `github
 <http://www.github.com/bioidiap/xbob.paper.tpami2013>`_.

 If you use this package and/or its results, please cite the following